A make-ahead dish that never fails to please!

 Note: Once cakes are fried, they can be placed on paper-towel lined plates and refrigerated until cool (if not serving immediately).
 Once cool, cover with plastic wrap to store in fridge for up to 24 hours.
 Reheat in a preheated 325F oven for about 10 minutes, until heated through.

-Makes 8 large crab cakes or 14 small ones.
+Makes 8 large crab cakes or 14 small ones; recipe can easily be multiplied.